bskinn/sphobjinv/doc/source/syntax.rst

 **The fourth line** `must contain
 <https://github.com/sphinx-doc/sphinx/blob/f7b3292d87e9a2b7eae0b4ef72e87779beefc699/sphinx/util/inventory.py#L136-L137>`__
-the string 'zlib' somewhere in it, but for the purposes of consistency it should be exactly:
+the string ``zlib`` somewhere within it, but for consistency it should be exactly:

 .. code-block:: none